How Many Ounces Is Half a Gallon? (And Why It’s Easier Than You Think)

 Let’s get practical.
 Suppose you’re canning tomatoes and need 2 half-gallons of liquid.
 That’s 128 ounces.
 Or you’re mixing paint and realize your 5-gallon can only holds 640 ounces.
 Suddenly, “half a gallon” isn’t abstract—it’s a tangible unit.

 Even better: this logic applies to money.
-Think about it: if gas costs $3.
-Practically speaking, 50 per gallon, half a gallon costs $1.
-75.
+That said, if gas costs $3.
+50 per gallon, half a gallon costs $1.75.

 science—just proportional reasoning.